 Since babies come in all shapes and sizes, the best way to ensure sufficient sun protection is to apply a generous amount of sunscreen to your little one, then rub it in.
 Remember to reapply at least every 2 hours, even if baby is in the shade!

-Since the ingredients in our sunscreens are natural and organic, and we don't add any synthetic ingredients, they sometimes become partially separated.
-Simply put the cap back on, knead the tube with your hands and give it a good shake, then try it again.
+Since the ingredients in our sunscreens are natural and organic, and we don't add any synthetic ingredients, they sometime become partially separated over time or from exposure to big temperature changes.
+Simply squeeze out and dispose of the little bit of oil on top and you should see the sunscreen cream follow.
+Once the oil is removed the sunscreen is safe to use.
 Do not apply straight oil to your skin before sun exposure.
-If you are unable to re-mix the Zinc Oxide back into the formula, it's probably time for a new tube of sunscreen.
-Please call our customer service team if your product is fully separated but has not expired.
+If you are unable to squeeze off or re-mix the zinc oxide and oil, it's probably time for a new tube of sunscreen.
+Please call their customer service team if your product has not passed the expiration date.

 If you let the product soak into the skin for a few minutes before letting fabric touch it directly, you can reduce the chance of stains.
 It is best to rub the product onto the skin well and let sit for a moment to allow the mineral particles to spread out evenly over the skin.

 The best way to remove a zinc oxide and oil stain is by applying watered down rubbing alcohol (50/50) directly to the stain then dabbing gently to lift the stain.